Top 10 Instant Messaging platforms for business

 2021.
 WhatsApp brings its Business API to the cloud to speed adoption

-WhatsApp is launching new, cloud-based version of its WhatsApp Business API, hosted on parent company Facebook’s infrastructure.
-With the shift to the cloud, the setup time for integrating with the API will drop from weeks to only minutes, the company claims, so businesses can more quickly transition to WhatsApp’s API platform to communicate with their customers who have opted in to receive their messages.
-The company has been steadily building out its Business API over the past couple of years to become one of the key ways the otherwise free messaging app will generate revenue from its service.
-Businesses today pay WhatsApp on a per-message basis, with rates that vary based on the number of messages sent and region.
-Currently, tens of thousands of larger businesses have adopted the existing (non-cloud based) API, including brands like Vodafone, Coppel, Sears Mexico, BMW, KLM Royal Dutch Airlines, Iberia Airlines, Itau Brazil, iFood and Bank Mandiri, among others.
+WhatsApp is introducing a new version of its WhatsApp Business API, which will now be hosted on Facebook's infrastructure in the cloud.
+According to the company, this shift will significantly reduce the integration setup time from weeks to just minutes.
+As a result, businesses can swiftly transition to WhatsApp's API platform and effectively communicate with their opted-in customers.
+Over the past few years, WhatsApp has been expanding its Business API to create a significant revenue stream from its otherwise free messaging service.
+Presently, businesses pay WhatsApp on a per-message basis, with rates varying depending on the number of messages sent and the region.
+Currently, numerous large enterprises, including Vodafone, Coppel, Sears Mexico, BMW, KLM Royal Dutch Airlines, Iberia Airlines, Itau Brazil, iFood, and Bank Mandiri, have already adopted the existing API (non-cloud based) to enhance their operations.

 2021.
 Facebook is bringing end-to-end encryption to Messenger calls